Frequently Asked Questions

 What is a blocked bank account (Sperrkonto)?

 With a blocked account, you can provide evidence during the visa application process that you have adequate financial resources.
 The blocked account must have sufficient credit in order to cover the costs arising for the duration of your planned stay in Germany, unless other proof of financial support is presented in the visa procedure.
 Certain standard rates apply that are based on the rates for German students.
-From 1 January 2023, the presumed annual requirement that must be paid into the blocked account when applying for a visa amounts to 11,208 euros.
-The account may only permit the withdrawal of a certain amount per month (for students currently 934 euros).
+As of September 1st 2024, the presumed annual requirement that must be paid into the blocked account when applying for a visa amounts to 11,904 euros.
+The account may only permit the withdrawal of a certain amount per month (for students currently 992 euros).

 The information above are cited from the website of The Federal Foreign Office.